 - Voice: Prepare two memorized art songs or arias.
 One in English and one in a foreign language.
 An accompanist will be provided.
 Note: To be successful in the vocal performance major, the ability to memorize music and perform in foreign languages is required.
 Study in foreign languages and two foreign language diction courses are required for this major, and a student must be able to be successful in that coursework.
 Thus, an essential audition requirement for the vocal performance program is to sing from memory in a foreign language in addition to demonstrating sight-reading skills in music.

-- Flute: Be prepared to play either the first or last movement of a Mozart concerto or a piece from Flute Music by French Composers.
+- Flute: Prepare a movement of a classical concerto or a piece from Flute Music by French Composers.

 - Oboe: Prepare a Barret or Ferling etude, along with a solo of their choice that best demonstrates their playing ability.
 Be prepared to play scales throughout the practical range of the oboe (i.e. low Bb to high F.)